Adding collaboration to Pages

 name: 'document.name', // Unique document identifier for syncing

-appId: 'your-app-id', // Document server ID from the Cloud dashboard, or use `baseURL` for on-premises
+appId: 'your-app-id', // From the Cloud dashboard, or use `baseURL` for on-premises

 token: 'your-jwt', // JWT generated by your server